Human Genome Project: State of completion

 Notably the project was not able to sequence all of the DNA found in human cells; rather, the aim was to sequence only euchromatic regions of the nuclear genome, which make up 92.1% of the human genome.
 The remaining 7.9% exists in scattered heterochromatic regions such as those found in centromeres and telomeres.
 These regions by their nature are generally more difficult to sequence and so were not included as part of the project's original plans.

 The Human Genome Project (HGP) was declared complete in April 2003.
 An initial rough draft of the human genome was available in June 2000 and by February 2001 a working draft had been completed and published followed by the final sequencing mapping of the human genome on 14 April 2003.
 Although this was reported to cover 99% of the euchromatic human genome with 99.99% accuracy, a major quality assessment of the human genome sequence was published on 27 May 2004, indicating over 92% of sampling exceeded 99.99% accuracy which was within the intended goal.

 In March 2009, the Genome Reference Consortium (GRC) released a more accurate version of the human genome, but that still left more than 300 gaps, while 160 such gaps remained in 2015.

 Though in May 2020 the GRC reported 79 "unresolved" gaps, accounting for as much as 5% of the human genome, months later, the application of new long-range sequencing techniques and a hydatidiform mole-derived cell line in which both copies of each chromosome are identical led to the first telomere-to-telomere, truly complete sequence of a human chromosome, the X chromosome.
 Similarly, an end-to-end complete sequence of human autosomal chromosome 8 followed several months later.

 In April 2022, the Telomere-to-Telomere (T2T) consortium published a complete sequence of the non-Y chromosomes, highlighting the 8% of the human genome that the HGP had not sequenced.
 The T2T consortium then used this newly completed genome sequence as a reference to identify over 2 million additional genomic variants.
 In August 2023, Rhie et al. reported the successful sequencing of the previously missing regions of the Y chromosome, achieving the full sequencing of all 24 human chromosomes.
+The Y chromosome was the last chromosome to be fully sequenced due to its large proportion of repetitive elements which make up around 30 million base pairs, equating to around half the chromosome's total length.